sccn/lsl_archived/README.md

 There is an intro lecture/demo on LSL [here](http://www.youtube.com/watch?v=Y1at7yrcFW0) (part of an online course on EEG-based brain-computer interfaces).

+You may also wish to subscribe the the LSL mailing list [here](https://mailman.ucsd.edu/mailman/listinfo/lsl-l).

 Hosted here is only the source code for the project.
 Develpers will want to clone this repo, then run 'python get_deps.py' to download all the 3rd party libraries from our ftp.

 # Download Binary Releases